maxitg/SetReplace/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/FeatureAssociation.md

  "StructurePreservingFinalStateVertexDegreesQuantiles" -> {2, 2, 2, 2, 8} |>
 ```

-The list of properties computed for each graph `g` is:
+The list of properties computed for each graph `g` in a feature group is:
 - [`VertexCount`](https://reference.wolfram.com/language/ref/VertexCount.html): The number of vertices in the causal graph.
 Related to the [total number of events](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/EventCounts.md)
 - [`EdgeCount`](https://reference.wolfram.com/language/ref/EdgeCount.html): The number of edges in the causal graph.
 Related to the [total number of expressions](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/TotalElementCounts.md)
 - [`VertexConnectivity`](https://reference.wolfram.com/language/ref/VertexConnectivity.html): The smallest number of vertices whose deletion from `g` disconnects `g`.
 This is computed on the undirected version of the given graph.